 All our appliances are low energy and low-flow, and we use low-watt and energy-efficients and CFL bulbs inside whenever possible.
 The Guest Hall is lit by skylights during daylight.
 Our landscape lighting is a 12v system, directed to the ground to protect the starry nights (Port Orford is a Dark Skies Initiative city), and on a timer.

 We have reduced our energy footprint as much as possible and offset the remaining carbon emissions to achieve a zero footprint.
 We also offer an easy way for our guests to offset their trip.

 All our stationery and promotional materials use recycled paper.
-We use e-communication modes whenever possible.

 This area does little to pick up any range of recycled materials, so we store them ourselves and take them where appropriate.
 We take all shipping materials such as popcorn, bubble wrap and boxes to our local myrtlewood gift manufacturer so they can be reused when they ship their items.